 During the spring and summer: All first semester changes must be completed prior to the start of the school year.
 Students will need to make desired schedule changes with their counselors before school begins.

 During the fall: Students needing a second semester schedule change must have this completed prior to the start of the second semester.
-Counselors may make changes because a student failed the first semester of a year-long course.
+Counselors may make changes due to student failure of courses.

 Pass/Fail Option: